Investing

 Leveraging our global Fixed Income Platform resources with sustainable investing expertise, our sustainable investing professionals welcome the opportunity to partner with you to explore your objectives and help you pursue your goals.

-Watch Henrietta Pacquement, senior portfolio manager, head of Global Fixed Income and head of the Sustainability team, discuss fund performance drivers, portfolio positioning and opportunities in global investment grade credit markets, and reflect on the results of COP28.
+Watch Henrietta Pacquement, senior portfolio manager, head of Global Fixed Income and head of Sustainability, discuss fund performance and positioning in a quarter where politics stole the show over central banks, and reflect on key trends in how investors are tackling the climate transition question in fixed income.

 Transcript

-How did the fund perform in Q1?
+How did the fund perform in Q2?
 What worked well and what didn’t?

-Watch Sarah Harrison, senior portfolio manager for the Plus Fixed Income team, provide insights on portfolio positioning, the opportunities in global high yield markets, and how Allspring’s proprietary frameworks help to manage ESG risks while balancing both financial and climate considerations.
+Watch Sarah Harrison, senior portfolio manager for the Plus Fixed Income team, provide insights on fund performance, opportunities in global high yield markets and key lessons learnt now the fund has reached it’s one-year anniversary.

 Transcript